esteinborn/github-for-cats/outline.md

-# GitHub for Cats Outline
+# GitHub for Cats Presentation Outline

 _GOAL: If you don't use GH switch to GH, If you don’t use VC you should, and you should use GH_